 The ability of plan participants to assign options by means of Option Transfer Programs or any other similar program which results in option holders receiving value for underwater options when shareholders must suffer the consequences of declining share prices does not align the interests of option holders with those of shareholders and removes the intended incentive to increase share price which was originally approved by shareholders.

 Non-Employee Director Participation

-Vote AGAINST discretionary non-employee director participation in management equity compensation plans.
+Vote against a management equity compensation plan that permits discretionary non-employee director participation.